Henley RC was founded in 1839 and is one of the oldest open rowing clubs in Great Britain.

 However, while boating competitive crews is important we aim to be inclusive to enable all athletes the opportunity to win a trophy during the year.
 Winning your first pot is a significant milestone and we aim to celebrate success for all.

 The club has a substantial fleet of boats, from singles to eights.
-For land training we have over 30 ergos in a dedicated gym and static bikes for cross- training , plus a great array of free weights, including dumb bells and bars, and a leg press machine.
-The gym allows room for circuits and stretching.
-Our changing rooms are warm in the winter with plenty of hot water – a luxury after a cold row.
+For land training we have over 30 ergos in a dedicated gym and static bikes for cross- training , plus a selection of free weights.
+Various areas of the club are used as dedicated training areas allowing optimum distancing for circuits and stretching.